amireredin/liquorApp/README.md

-Here’s a short and simple README for your project:

-# **Liquor Guide App**
+# **Spirited**

-Liquor Guide is a modern iOS app built with **SwiftUI** to help users explore and learn about various liquors, including whiskey, vodka, gin, tequila, rum, and cognac.
+Spirited is a modern iOS app built with **SwiftUI** to help users explore and learn about various liquors, including whiskey, vodka, gin, tequila, rum, and cognac.
 The app provides detailed descriptions, search functionality, filtering, and pairing suggestions.

 ---